Skip to main content

 In more detail:

-• tseslint.configs.recommendedTypeChecked is another shared configuration we provide.
-This one contains recommended rules that additionally require type information.
+• tseslint.configs.recommendedTypeChecked is a shared configuration.
+It contains recommended rules that additionally require type information.

 caution